|

 often slow down too.
 This graph will

-focus on the positive of the decreasing lead time and warn whenever it is
+focus on the positive of the decreasing lead time and warn whenever it is rising.
+It also removes the focus from the total

-the total work-in-process.
-Remember
+work-in-process.
+Remember that maybe

-how busy and important a department was.
+and important a department was.
+We

-concept of a buffer manager is pivotal to the smooth execution of
+a buffer manager is pivotal to the smooth execution of drum-buffer-rope.
+The actual person who occupies the position

-who occupies the position will depend upon the size of the firm.
-For a small firm the buffer manager may
+will depend upon the size of the firm.

-too large.
-In larger firms it might be
+– indeed the foreman if the firm is not too large.
+In larger firms it might be a senior

-a senior planner or the production manager.
+planner or the production manager.

 Whoever it is, they must have the vested authority to determine the